 J. R. Ward

-J.R.
-Ward started out playing country music in beach bars and nursing homes in north Florida.
+He started out playing country music in North Florida beach bars and nursing homes.

 J.R.
-Ward started out playing country music in beach bars and nursing homes in north Florida.
-Originally from Chattanooga, Tennessee, J.R. now lives in Palm Coast, Florida, tours throughout the Southeast U.S., and released his first EP, My Own Way in 2017.
+Ward started by playing country music in beach bars and nursing homes in North Florida.
+Originally from Chattanooga, Tennessee, Ward lived in Northeast Florida for a few years before moving back to his home state.
+He released his first EP, My Own Way, in 2017.

-J.R. has headlined venues and played support for national touring acts such as The Steel Woods, Ward Davis, and Ray Scott.
-In his songwriting, J.R. draws influences from Waylon Jennings, Gary Allan and Jamey Johnson.
-In fact, the title of his EP, comes from a quote by Waylon Jennings who said, "There is always one more way to do things, and that's your way..."
+Ward has headlined venues and played support for national touring acts such as The Steel Woods, Ward Davis, and Ray Scott.
+In his songwriting, Ward draws influences from Waylon Jennings, Gary Allan, and Jamey Johnson.
+The title of his EP comes from a quote by Waylon Jennings, "There is always one more way to do things, and that's your way..."

-J.R.'s way is to write soulful country songs that tell a story or relate a hard lesson learned and to sing them and other old country favorites — sometimes as a solo act and at other times with his full band.
+Ward's way is to write soulful country songs that tell stories—sometimes as a solo act and at other times with his full band.

 Have a Question?